 The middle of the series brought a couple of slight dips in the art and animation, but that was more than made up for in the final episodes, particularly the last two.
 I'm so glad I finally got around to watching this series.
-It somehow manages to balance drama, horror, comedy, romance, action and lots of suspense.
-It's probably one of my favourite shows ever, animated or otherwise.
+It somehow manages to balance drama, horror, comedy, romance, action and suspense.
+It's one of my favourite shows ever, animated or otherwise.

 I think overall I prefer this series to Kaiba.
 Somehow it felt both more substantial, and easier to comprehend.
 It's difficult-- and probably pointless-- to compare the series, since they were so different stylistically, but I did find Kaiba maintained its quality more evenly than Kemonozume.
-It didn't really have anything as mediocre as Episode 4 of Kemonozume, which was the one blemish on the series.
+It didn't really have anything as mediocre as Episode 4 of Kemonozume, which was the one notable blemish on the series.
 But on the other hand I feel that Kemonozume reached greater heights and was more ambitious in its art style.
 And I definitely thought it had stronger characterization.
-One problem I had with Kaiba was that, for a show where the protagonist gets put into a different body in each episode, he didn't have much of a personality for the viewer to hold onto.
+One problem I had with Kaiba was that, for a show where the hero gets put into a different body in each episode, he didn't have much of a personality for the viewer to hold onto.
 He remained a cipher throughout the series, which made it less interesting to follow his body-switching.
 I do still love Kaiba though.

 As I mentioned before, Bon was probably my favourite character.
 I was happy to see him reappear later in the series.
 Now I want to go through the series again at a slower pace, particularly so I can study some of the animation and direction more closely.